ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Embedding Neighborhoods Simultaneously

 \section{Embedding Neighborhoods Simultaneously}

 Our proposed ENS-t-SNE algorithm is a generalization of the standard t-SNE algorithm.
 For ENS-t-SNE, we assume a set of distance matrices for the same set of objects.
-Similar to Multi-Perspective Simultaneous Embedding~\cite{hossain2021multi}, where the goal was to generalize the MDS in order to achieve a multi-perspective visualization of a dataset that would preserve distances for corresponding projections, we generalize t-SNE.
+Similar to Multi-Perspective Simultaneous Embedding~\cite{hossain2021multi} with MDS, we generalize t-SNE.
 For this purpose we generalize the objective function of t-SNE onto the one that would take multiple distance matrices and have one projection for each on which the desired distances would locally be preserved.
 We generalize the objective function of t-SNE as follows: Assume we are given $M$ distance matrices between n objects.
 We define

 where $ p^{m}_{j | i}$ and $q_{ij}^m$ for $1 \le i, j \le N$ and $1 \le m \le M$ are defined as

 and